Vegetable Pot Pie Recipe (Easy Vegetarian Dish)

 Instructions

-- Bring stock to a boil over high heat.
-Remove from heat add dried mushrooms and set aside to soak for at least 15 minutes or until they are very soft.
+- Bring 2 1/2 cups stock to a boil over high heat.
+Remove from heat add 1/2 ounce dried mushrooms and set aside to soak for at least 15 minutes or until they are very soft.

-- Heat oil in a large frying pan or pot over medium heat.
-Once oil is shimmering, add leeks, celery, potatoes, carrots, salt and pepper.
+- Heat 1/4 cup olive oil in a large frying pan or pot over medium heat.
+Once oil is shimmering, add the leeks, 2 stalks diced celery, 2 diced potatoes, 2 sliced carrots, 1 teaspoon salt and 1/2 teaspoon pepper.
 Cook, stirring occasionally until leeks are tender, about 8 minutes.
-Add fresh mushrooms, rosemary, and thyme.
+Add 1 pound quartered fresh mushrooms, 2 sprigs rosemary, and 4 sprigs thyme.
 Cook until the mushrooms have softened, about 5 minutes.

 - Meanwhile, lift the dried mushrooms out of the soaking liquid.
 Pour liquid through a coffee filter and reserve.
 Rinse the dried mushrooms thoroughly to remove any remaining sand.
 Coarsely chop them, then mix them into vegetable mixture.

-- Sprinkle flour over the vegetables and cook, stirring, a minute or two until it is slightly toasted and coating all the vegetables.
-Add the wine and reserved mushroom soaking liquid and frozen peas.
+- Sprinkle the 2 tablespoons of flour over the vegetables and cook, stirring, a minute or two until it is slightly toasted and coating all the vegetables.
+Add the 1/2 cup wine and reserved mushroom soaking liquid and 1 cup frozen peas.
 Bring to a boil, scraping up any browned bits that have stuck to the bottom of the pot.
 Taste and add more salt and pepper if necessary.
 Remove from heat and let cool slightly.

 - Heat oven to 400°F. Remove thyme and rosemary sprigs and pour into a greased 2.5-3 quart baking dish.
 Set aside while you make the biscuits

-- In a medium bowl whisk together flour, sugar, thyme, and rosemary.
-Set a box grater inside the bowl with the flour mixture and grate the frozen butter through the large holes.
+- In a medium bowl whisk together 2 1/2 cups flour, 2 teaspoons sugar, 1 1/2 teaspoons chopped thyme, and 2 teaspoons chopped rosemary.
+Set a box grater inside the bowl with the flour mixture and grate the 1 stick frozen butter through the large holes.
 Toss the butter shavings with the flour to coat.

-- Drizzle the milk over the flour and stir to incorporate the milk.
+- Drizzle the 1 1/4 cups milk over the flour and stir to incorporate the milk.
 The dough should be a wet but not runny.
 You should be able to loosely shape them into biscuits.

 - Divide dough into 8 equal-ish sized pieces and pat each piece into a round biscuit shape.
 You can do this with two spoons or your fingers.
 Place on top of the filling in the baking dish leaving a little room between each.